 As was most common in those days, people didn't talk openly about their diabetes as it was really much easier to brush aside, without pumps, glucose meters or the many online tools and connections that have materialized in the past 40 years.

-Mike says that really, up until the time his daughter Kate was diagnosed, he didn't focus much on his diabetes management.
+During our interview, Mike said that really, up until the time his daughter Kate was diagnosed, he didn't focus much on his diabetes management.

 "I didn't set a good example for her early on, and I felt guilty when she was doing so much to control her diabetes," he said.
 "I told her, 'Don't base your approach on me because I'm just doing the best I can,' and we had a pleasant understanding about our diabetes.
 Adolescence is a tricky time in itself, and you have to be careful because you don't want them to rebel."

-He's a proud D-Dad, in that his daughter has two of his 8 grandkids and she has no diabetes complications.
-He's also been lucky, experiencing retinopathy about 30 years ago but having laser treatments that have meant he's been complication-free since then.
+He's a proud D-Dad, in that his daughter has no diabetes complications.
+He's also been lucky, experiencing retinopathy about three decades ago but having laser treatments that have meant he's been complication-free since then.
+He's happily been using the Dexcom CGM since early 2018 and says it's helped him manage his T1D "better than ever before," achieving a best in life A1C and making it difficult to imagine D-management without it.

 He worked as a woodshop teacher in the California public schools before eventually heading to the Portland area and going into the commercial insurance industry as a risk management field consultant.
-Officially retired for about three years now, Mike says he still works part-time and loves spending most of his time with his grandkids, woodworking, and staying active.
+Officially retired for several years now, Mike was still working part-time when we talked and loved spending most of his time with his grandkids, woodworking, and staying active.

 Mike says he isn't enrolled in the Joslin or Lilly medalist programs, though he's interested and plans to do that soon if he can find enough documentation (read: evidence that he's been a PWD as long as he says).
-And most recently, after reading the guest post from PWD Dan Fleshler here at the 'Mine, Mike says he's seriously considering donating his own organs for diabetes research.
+And he's also considered donating his own organs for diabetes research.

 "That sounds kind of morbid, but I might do something like that," he said.
 "I'd love for people to tear me apart, see the good and the bad, and hopefully to learn from what's going on inside me.
 Maybe it could even lead to a miracle fix."